pH-D Boric Acid Vaginal Suppositories

 What is the recommended amount of boric acid?

-600 mg is the recommended amount of boric acid which is included in each suppository.
+600 mg is the recommended amount of boric acid that is included in each suppository.

 What do the suppositories look like?